ogulcanmunogullari/all-in-one-project/README.md

 ## Tailwind Css

-### Todos and Notes are ready to use.
+### Todos, Timer and Notes are ready to use.
 They are styled with Tailwind Css and stored in a localStorage.

-### Still thinking about ui and timer.
+### Still needs some styling changes.